 In light of that, let’s take a look at the NCDOT SPOT 6.0 list of potential highway projects for Henderson County (this is the next set of possible road projects).

 From this list of 25 potential projects, the Henderson County Transportation Advisory Committee (TAC) and the French Broad River Metropolitan Planning Organization (MPO) will select 7 road projects to move forward at the July 17 TAC meeting.
+UPDATE: The TAC will prioritize these projects at their August 21 meeting.
 (The Flat Rock village council has a council member as a representative on these two committees.)

 Inclusion on this list does not mean that all 7 projects in Henderson County will be approved or funded, but it does mean that any selected projects will begin the process of evaluation as to whether or not they should be approved.

 Of the 25 listed potential highway projects, 3 are close to the Flat Rock village boundaries and will affect traffic in the village, and 3 are in the village itself.
 Since these projects are just at the beginning of the process, there are no detailed plans as to exactly what they might include, but there are indications if you know the definitions of certain words NCDOT is fond of:

 - Modernization: generally the widening of the roadbed and dampening of curves

 - Intersection improvements: generally evaluation of the need for adding turn lanes and widening intersection areas/installing roundabouts